kevinlights/gradle-learn/README.md

 note:

-1. you can publish the plugin jar by `maven-puglish` plugin
+1. you can publish the plugin jar by `maven-publish` plugin
 2. then publish plugin to local or other repository.
 3. use the plugin in `buildScript` closure
 4. apply the plugin